LL97 Covered Buildings List FAQs

 Houses of Worship

-LL97 defines “house of worship” as a building whose main use or dominant occupancy is classified as occupancy group A-3 religious house of worship.
+LL97 defines “house of worship” as a building whose main use or dominant occupancy is classified as occupancy group A-3 of 2022 NYC BC or equivalent to A-3 from prior codes, i.e., religious house of worship.
+This means that greater than 50% of the building is used as assembly space for religious worship purposes.
 Such buildings are subject to Article 321 “CP3.”
-DOB asks these building owners to self-identify as follows:
+DOB requires these building owners to self-identify as follows:

 My building received the 421-a Tax Incentive and I believe that I should be subject to Article 321 “CP3”, what should I do?

 The 421-a Tax Incentive alone is not enough to determine a building’s compliance path under LL97.
+While in receipt of 421-A tax benefits, the rental units in a building will likely be rent stabilized, but following expiry of the tax benefits these units may be de-stabilized and the building may no longer be subject to Article 321.
 A building must participate in one of the programs listed on the CBL Matrix to qualify for an alternative compliance path under the law.

 What do I do if there are multiple BBLs associated with my building listed on the CBL?